imixs/imixs-cloud/management/ceph/README.md

 The Kubernetes StorageClass defines a class of storage.
 In the file "csi-rbd-storageclass.yaml" the new storageClass 'ceph' is provided.

 Edit the file *'030-csi-rbd-storageclass.yaml'*  substituting "<clusterID>" with your ceph fsid.

-You can customize these classes if needed.
-For example you can create additional pools for specific storage classes.
+You can customize these values if needed.

+If you have more than one ceph clusters to connect, than you need to create a separate StorageClass for each cluster.

 ### 4) The csi-provisioner and rdbplugins

 The ceph-csi Plugins and the ceph-csi provisioner in the yaml files 02x- are based on [version 3.3.1](https://github.com/ceph/ceph-csi/tree/v3.3.1/deploy/rbd/kubernetes).
 The csi-plugin and provisioner is needed to access Ceph.
 If needed you can customize and upgrade the ceph-csi version.
+Normally changes are not requried here.

-## Apply the Ceph System
+### 5) Apply the Ceph System

-After you have updated the yaml files as describe before you can now apply the Ceph Storage:
+After you have updated the yaml files as describe before you can now apply the Ceph CSI Plugin:

+	$ kubectl apply -f management/ceph/

+## Update Cluster Information

+In case something changed in your Ceph cluster (e.g. a change of monitor nodes) you need to update the *010-csi-config-map.yaml* values from your Ceph cluster and update thh config map using the following command:

+	$ kubectl replace -f management/ceph/010-csi-config-map.yaml

+### Multiple Clusters

+You can also define more than one Ceph cluster within the ceph-csi-plugin.
+In the *010-csi-config-map.yaml* you can add multiple entries for each cluster:

+	apiVersion: v1
+	kind: ConfigMap
+	metadata:
+	  name: ceph-csi-config
+	  namespace: ceph-system
+	data:
+	  config.json: |-
+	    [
+	      {
+	        "clusterID": "[YOUR-CLUSTER-ID-1]",
+	        "monitors": [
+	          "10.0.0.3:6789",
+	          "10.0.0.5:6789",
+	          "10.0.0.4:6789"
+	        ]
+	      },
+	      {
+	        "clusterID": "[YOUR-CLUSTER-ID-2]",
+	        "monitors": [
+	          "10.1.0.3:6789",
+	          "10.1.0.5:6789",
+	          "10.1.0.4:6789"
+	        ]
+	      }

+	    ]

+In this scenario you need to define also a separate storage class for each cluster with separate csi-rbd secrets for each cluster.
+Take care that your secrets and storageClasses have unique names.
+Update the config map and apply the changes:

+	$ kubectl replace -f management/ceph/010-csi-config-map.yaml
 	$ kubectl apply -f management/ceph/